dschalk/score2/README.md

     state <- newMVar newServerState
 ...
 ```
-State is modified during game play by removing state from the MVar and replacing it with the modified version.
+State is modified during game play by replacing the ServerState list of Clients in the MVar.
 For example, the following code increases a player's score:

 ```haskell
 incFunc :: Text -> Client -> Client